CoinCulture/evm-tools/analysis/guide.md

 The EVM is a security oriented software design.
 It is designed to permit untrusted code to be run by a global network of computers with the following safety guarantees.

 - Consumption of compute resources is managed and constrained by gas and thus protects against denial of service attacks
-- EVM programs can only interact with each other through the exposed Ethereum ABI and cannot directly access or modify program state
+- EVM programs are isolated from other programs running within the same invironment except through interoperable subroutines
-- Program execution is sandboxed so the programs can only access and modify contract state and interact with the other programs through the ABI
+- Program execution modify other programs state through calling external subroutines and providing call data.
+One example of a standard for calling subroutines in the Ethereum ABI
-- Program execution is fully deterministic and produces identical state transitions for any conforming implementation.
+- Program execution is virtualized, fully deterministic and produces identical state transitions for any conforming implementation.

 The mechanisms of these guarantees are provided is pervasive through the specification.